KaliciaJ/Portfolio/README.md

 ## MY PROJECTS

-*A glimpse of some of the projects I've been working on.*
+*Snippets (not the entire project) of some of the projects I've been working on.*

 **1. Test Case with Jira.
 Test Execution, Defect Report, & Traceability Report Zephyr Scale.**